The Meaning of Numbers: The Number 47

 Appearances of number forty-seven

 Genesis 47 records the pivotal moment when Egypt's Pharaoh allowed Jacob (Israel) and his entire family to dwell in the land of Goshen.
 The family, at the behest of Joseph who was the second most powerful person in Egypt, left Canaan due to a severe drought.
-The Israelites will end up living in the country for the next 200+ years until, under Moses, they are freed to return to their ancestral home.
+The Israelites will end up living in the country for the next 200+ years until they are freed to return to their ancestral home.

 The word "Israel" appears in 47 Biblical books or 71.2% of all books in Scripture.

-Number 47 and Bible translations
+Number 47 and translations

-The book of 2Corinthians, written by the Apostle Paul in 57 A.D., is the forty-seventh Biblical book found in most modern translations.
+The book of 2Corinthians, written by the Apostle Paul in 57 A.D., is the forty-seventh book found in most modern translations.
 This chronological fourth book of Paul's was penned in Ephesus during his third missionary journey.

-The forty-seventh book, however, of the originally inspired arrangement of Biblical books is Titus.
+The forty-seventh book, however, of the originally inspired arrangement of Bible books is Titus.
 Written in 63 A.D., this next to last work by Paul was written to Titus on Crete in order to guide his oversight of the island's church.

-Additional info on the Biblical Meaning of 47
+More info on Biblical Meaning of 47

+The books of 1 and 2Kings, which records the history of Israel's kings, have forty-seven total chapters.
 Leviticus 11, 1Chronicles 11, Nehemiah 12, Jeremiah 48, Mark 15, Luke 20, John 5 and Acts 2 all have exactly 47 verses.